frkl/trojai-fuzzing-nlp/README.md

 ## Usage

 Clone this repository.
-Setup environment following https://github.com/usnistgov/trojai-example
+Setup environment following https://github.com/usnistgov/trojai-example .

+Download trigger search surrogate checkpoint at https://www.dropbox.com/s/7dsphbktcnff4a3/roberta_x1N_12.pt?dl=1 and put it under `trojai-fuzzing-nlp/`.

 Run `build.sh` to evaluate the fuzzer on model `id-00000000` (assuming you have TrojAI round 9 data downloaded, see data section).
 You should see